 - Research articles

-- to address any needed documentation, if any information in an application is incomplete;
+- to address any needed documentation or if any information is incomplete;

-- to schedule a meeting, if the application is complete to discuss various support services available;
+- to schedule a meeting, if the application is complete to discuss various support services available and review students’rights & responsibilities;

-- Students must provide their professor with a copy of their academic accommodation memorandum.
+- students must provide their professor with a copy of their academic accommodation memorandum and review how the accommodations will be implemented in each course.